RetroDECK/ES-DE/USERGUIDE-DEV.md

 Just make sure to not place games or other resources on network shares using the Microsoft SMB protocol as that will lead to unacceptable performance degradations and extremely long startup times if you have a large collection.
 See the point above on how to setup an NFS share if you insist on placing files or other resources on network drives.

 In order for ES-DE to run, graphics drivers with OpenGL support have to be installed.
 If not, the application simply won't start.
+For really old graphics cards the available drivers may not provide an OpenGL version that is modern enough for ES-DE to work, and in this case a last resort solution would be to install the _Mesa3D for Windows_ library which provides software-based OpenGL rendering.
+The library can be downloaded from [https://fdossena.com/?p=mesa/index.frag](https://fdossena.com/?p=mesa/index.frag) and you simply extract the opengl32.dll file into the ES-DE installation directory.
+Just be aware that the performance may be quite bad.

 Installing DS4Windows will break controller input in ES-DE for unknown reasons.
 Uninstalling this software should resolve the issue.
 On Windows 11 both DualShock 4 (PS4) and DualSense (PS5) controllers have been tested wired and via Bluetooth and both work fine in both ES-DE and RetroArch without any special drivers or configuration.